christophenoel/argo-workflows/docs/helm_charts.md

 ## Prerequisites

 Before you can use this Helm chart, ensure you meet the following prerequisites:
+* S3 Bucket must be deployed and a `secret` providing the credentials.
-* Kubernetes 1.23+
+* Target cluster with Kubernetes 1.23+ (with PV support)
-* Helm 3.8.0+
+* Helm 3.8.0+ installed locally
-* PV provisioner support in the underlying infrastructure
-* S3 Bucket

 ## Installing the Helm Chart